theramiyer/blog/_posts/2020/2020-03-30-are-you-an-atheist.md

 Now is the time you get yourself a mug of hot coffee.

 Am I an atheist?
 No. Being an atheist according to me is as much arrogant as claiming the existence of God.
 Neither help scientific thought.
 I am not a hundred percent sure that there is no God.
 But I am also not a hundred percent sure that there is a God.
-But let us keep my thoughts aside and look at it in perspective.
+But let us keep my thoughts aside and look at it in perspective---because I think Jim's actions are a lousy way to sell the concept of God.
+(And I don't mean "sell" in the literal sense of exchanging something in return for money.)

 Imagine a world where someone has no idea about what science is.
 Science is already hard to understand to most, because simple questions appear to have complex explanations.
 Imagine a world where we ago about doing what we do, working towards something tangible, chasing happiness and peace; imagine how utterly upsetting the fact is that we would one day become a mere bagful of lifeless organic matter.
 But, if someone told us that we could resurrect, that would be an incentive for us to actively work towards making the world a better place than the one we came into, so we could reap the benefits of it when we return.